Romantic Artist

 Turner belongs fully to Romanticism because he takes weather, light, danger, and historical upheaval seriously.
 But he widens the movement.
 In other artists, the sublime often arrives through mountains, shipwrecks, ruins, or revolutionary violence.
 Turner can use those subjects, yet he also discovers the sublime in modern circulation itself: harbors, rivers, fire, industrial smoke, and changing atmosphere.
 He makes the visible world feel unstable without ever letting it become formless.

-That is why his art keeps moving at several levels at once.
+His art keeps moving at several levels at once.
 It can be historical, because it responds to war, empire, and the Industrial Revolution.
 It can be technical, because his handling of watercolor and oil continually tests what paint can do.
 And it can be perceptual, because Turner repeatedly asks how far painting can go in rendering glare, mist, reflection, turbulence, and speed.

 Rain, Steam, and Speed by J. M. W. Turner